 3. Alcohol abuse

 Sometimes the effects of long-term alcohol abuse can be reversed.
-If this might be the problem, speak with your older adult’s doctor about the best course of treatment.
+If this might be causing cognitive issues, speak with your older adult’s doctor about treatment options.

 4. Vision or hearing problems